feature-engine/feature_engine/docs/index.rst

 Installation
 ~~~~~~~~~~~~

-Feature-engine is a Python 3 package and works well with 3.6 or later.
+Feature-engine is a Python 3 package and works well with 3.7 or later.
 Earlier versions
-have not been tested.
+are not compatible with the latest versions of Python numerical computing libraries.

 The simplest way to install Feature-engine is from PyPI with pip:

 .. code-block:: bash